-Once you finish your course, you can apply to work as a trainee with a patent office and study towards professional exams while you work.
+Once you finish your course, you can apply to work as a trainee in a patent office and study for professional exams while you work.
 It usually takes a minimum of 2 years to qualify.

 You may be able to take a postgraduate award in law or intellectual property law, which can count towards qualification as a patent attorney.
 Many patent attorney trainees are sent on one of these courses by their employers.